 Measure garments and record all measurements to ensure precise development of patterns.
 Communicate all details with global suppliers and checks for accuracy on a daily basis.

 Be a creative source.
 Conduct research to determine the best source of materials to create and manufacture a finished garment/product and where it will be produced at home and internationally.

 Add a special touch.
 Locate and buy fabrics and trims that a Designer needs for an upcoming line.
 Cultivate relationships with vendors and attend trade shows.

-Acts as the primary contact person between the licenser (owner of a brand/name) and the licensee (company that pays the rights to use the brand/name).
-A fast-paced, lucrative career in the growing field of licensing.
+Act as the primary contact person between the licenser (owner of a brand/name) and the licensee (company that pays the rights to use the brand/name).
+This is a fast-paced, lucrative career in the growing field of licensing.

-Works with patternmakers, fits live models or forms, is responsible for technical flat sketches and garment specifications.
-Develops and reviews fabric and construction standards, proficient in Web PDM applications.
+Work with patternmakers, fit live models or forms, be responsible for technical flat sketches and garment specifications.
+Develop and review fabric and construction standards, become proficient in Web PDM applications.

 Maintain the flow of information between the development team and the production sources.
-Oversees product details, fit and patterns.
-Communicates with global suppliers and manufacturers on a daily basis.
+Oversee product details, fit and patterns.
+Communicate with global suppliers and manufacturers on a daily basis.

-Conducts research and determines the best source of materials to create and manufacture a finished garment or product and where it will be produced.
+Conduct research and determine the best source of materials to create and manufacture a finished garment or product and where it will be produced.
 Become an expert in foreign customs and cultures.